Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Fragment of ornamental patterns on the surface of the Red Building in Uruk

-Temple goddesses Ninhursag(mother of the gods and wooded mountains)
+Temple goddesses Ninhursag(mothers of gods and wooded mountains)

-Relief of the lintel of the temple of Ninhursag with Imdugud and deer.
+Relief of the lintel of the Ninhursag temple with Imdugud and deer.

 Ninhursag

 Temple of Ninhursag in Ubaid.
-Early Dynastic period, middle.
+Early dynastic period, ser.
 III millennium BC

 • Another significant monument is the small temple of the fertility goddess Ninhursag at Ur.
-It was built using the same architectural forms, but is decorated not only with relief, but also with circular sculpture.
-In the niches of the walls there were copper figurines of walking bulls, and on the friezes there were high reliefs of lying bulls.
-At the entrance to the temple there are two wooden lion statues.
+It was built using the same architectural forms, but is decorated not only with a relief, but also with a round sculpture.
+In the niches of the walls there were copper figurines of walking gobies, and on the friezes there were high reliefs of lying gobies.
+At the entrance to the temple there are two statues of lions made of wood.
 All this made the temple festive and elegant.

 Head of Sargon the Ancient, Nineveh

-Relief of Urnanche, ruler of the city of Lagash
+Relief of Urnansh, ruler of the city of Lagash

-• Since the source material for the development of art was clay, and not stone, the plasticity and softness of clay determined the smoothness of the lines, and not angularity and flatness.
-Mesopotamian relief and sculpture are not carved, but sculpted by hand, so there is no frontality in the image, but there is volume, whether it is a sculpture or a bas-relief.
-The subjects of reliefs and sculptures are cult processions, kings and priests in communication with the gods, battles and victories over the enemy, the foundation of a temple by kings and royal hunting.
+• Since the initial material for the development of art was clay, not stone, the plasticity and softness of clay determined the smoothness of the lines, and not the angularity and flatness.
+Mesopotamian relief and sculpture are not carved, but molded by hand, so there is no frontality in the image, but there is volume, whether it be sculpture or bas-relief.
+The plots of the reliefs and sculptures are cult processions, kings and priests in communion with the gods, battles and victories over the enemy, the laying of the temple by the kings and the royal hunt.

-• Sumerian sculpture was cult, dedicatory.
+• Sumerian sculpture was cult, initiatory.
 There was no single pictorial canon.
-The person was depicted conventionally, schematically, without exact adherence to proportions and portrait resemblance; great importance was attached to the expressiveness of poses, gestures and eyes.
+The person was depicted conditionally, schematically, without exact proportions and portrait resemblance, great importance was attached to the expressiveness of postures, gestures and eyes.
 For example, a female sculpture from Lagash or a sculpture of a husband and wife.

-• More often, sculptures were ordered to be placed in temples, where they had to pray to the gods for their real owners (such sculptures were called adorants) their large ears symbolized wisdom, and also that the prayer would be heard by God.
+• More often, the sculpture was ordered in order to put them in temples, where they had to pray to the gods for their real owners (such sculptures were called adorers) their large ears symbolized wisdom, as well as the fact that prayer would be heard by God.

-• Most striking were the eyes, which were large, deep-set and encrusted with colored stones, which gave expressiveness to the look.
-Hands are usually folded on the chest.
+• Most of all, the eyes were striking, which were large, deep-set and encrusted with colored stones, which gave expressiveness to the look.
+The arms are usually folded across the chest.
 The sculptures were small - 15-20 cm.

 Heraldic motif of the Entemena silver vase.

-• Sumerian art contains many images of animals.
-For example, one subject appears on a copper relief recovered from excavations at Ur and a silver vase of Entemena, king of Lagash.
-On the first, a three-dimensional image emphasizes the majesty of the drawing - this is an image of an eagle and two deer, not in profile, but in front.
-On the second, the composition is repeated four times, with the addition of two lions and two goats.
-Despite the symbolic depiction of struggle, the pose of the animals is completely calm.
+• In Sumerian art, there are many images of animals.
+For example, one plot is present on a copper relief obtained from excavations in Ur and on a silver vase of Entemena, the king of Lagash.
+On the first, a three-dimensional image emphasizes the majesty of the drawing - this is an image of an eagle and two deer, and not in profile, but in front.
+On the second, the composition is repeated four times, with the addition of two lions, two goats.
+Despite the symbolic image of the struggle, the pose of the animals is completely calm.

-Vase Entemena from Lagash: body made of silver, copper bottom.
+Vase Entemenes from Lagash: housing from silver, copper bottom.

-• In animal sculpture, there is a clear emphasis on power and intimidation.
-As a rule, this is either a bull or the king of beasts - a lion.
-In order to give the image anger and a sparkling look, they were depicted with their tongues hanging out and eyes made of colored bright stones.
+• In animal sculpture, a clear emphasis is placed on power and intimidation.
+As a rule, it is either a bull or the king of beasts - a lion.
+In order to give the image anger and a sparkling look, they were depicted with a protruding tongue and eyes made of colored bright stones.

-• The artists of that time were very realistic in depicting images of animals and their movements.
+• The artists of that time were very realistic in depicting animals and their movement.

 • opened the wheel